basecamp/pow/MANUAL.md

   finding the `pow` process in OS X's Activity Monitor and clicking "Quit Process".

-**Note**: If you change the value of POW_DOMAINS, you must reinstall Pow using `curl gx.get.pow | sh`.
+**Note**: If you change the value of `POW_DOMAINS`, you must reinstall Pow using `curl gx.get.pow | sh`.
 This is because the relevant files in `/etc/resolver/` are created at install time.

-**WARNING**: Adding top level domains like ".com" to POW_DOMAINS can be hazardous to your health!
-In the (likely) event that at some point you lock yourself out of these domains, you will be unable to reach important domains like github.com (where you can find the source code), S3 (where the pow install.sh/uninstall.sh are hosted).
+**WARNING**: Adding top level domains like ".com" to `POW_DOMAINS` can be hazardous to your health!
+In the (likely) event that at some point you lock yourself out of these domains, you will be unable to reach important domains like github.com (where you can find the source code) and S3 (where Pow's installation and uninstallation scripts are hosted).
 Do not panic!
 Delete the files Pow has created in `/etc/resolver/` and DNS activity will return to normal.

 ## Contributing ##